-- Three Ways to Break Down a Project into Manageable Tasks: One task per job, One task per deliverable, One task per day, week, or month.
+- Learn three ways to break down a project into manageable tasks: one task per job, one task per deliverable, and one task per day, week, or month.

 - How to divide a project into manageable tasks.

 - Meetings are a powerful tool that are widely misunderstood.
-Here you’ll find a short example and data showing just how widespread bad meetings have become, as well as seven habits – the most powerful meeting tips that will set your team up for success.
+Here you’ll find a short example and data showing just how widespread bad meetings have become, as well as seven powerful meeting tips that will set your team up for success.

 - Meetings are necessary for groups that work together.
 However, the activity is often marred by unproductive behavior, mediocre results, and large costs.
 Simple steps can be taken to increase efficiency and boost employee satisfaction as shown below. https://projectmgmt.brandeis.edu/resources/infographics/improving-efficiency-and-productivity/

-- Research on managing project stakeholder communication, through examining how stakeholder communication is facilitated and managed during the different phases of the project’s life cycle.
+- PMI provides research on managing project stakeholder communication, through examining how stakeholder communication is facilitated and managed during the different phases of the project’s lifecycle.

-- Project communications: A plan for getting your message across.
+- A communications plan for getting your message across.
 Here are some tips to help you better manage key communications channels for your next project.
 Follow these guidelines to keep your project on time and on track. https://www.techrepublic.com/article/project-communications-a-plan-for-getting-your-message-across/

-- What communication means in a project, the steps required for effective communication, the major obstacles in communication, how to overcome obstacles through communication sharing, the importance of communications in diverse work groups, and a four-step process for effective communication explained with a case study.
+- This case study covers a ton of ground, including what communication means in a project, the major obstacles in communication and how to overcome them through sharing, and a four-step process for effective communication.

-- Stakeholder engagement and stakeholder management are arguably the most important ingredients for successful project delivery.
+- Stakeholder engagement and stakeholder management are important ingredients for successful project delivery.
 Here are 10 key principles of stakeholder engagement.

-- Product launches are powerful.
-They can modify the way business is run even if only by a bit.
-And because of this power, they are often politically charged by stakeholders with different agendas.
+- Product launches are powerful; they can modify the way business is run.
+Because of this power, they tend to pull in powerful stakeholders who want to be heavily involved in the project.
 Here’s how to coordinate them. https://www.appcues.com/blog/the-messy-politics-of-coordinating-product-launches

 - Here are some best practices for effective velocity tracking.
 Velocity is a measure of productivity that project managers sometimes use in Agile software development.
 You calculate the velocity by counting the number of units of work completed in a certain interval, which is determined at the start of the project.
 The main idea behind velocity is to provide a lightweight methodology for measuring the pace at which a team is working and to assist in estimating the time needed to produce additional value in a software-development project.